alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 ### Setting Screens

-The live tools feature dedicated Setting sheets, accessed via the gear icon in the top right of the screen.
+The live tools feature dedicated Settings sheets, accessed via the gear icon in the top right of the screen.

 Resonator settings: